adamws/kicad-kbplacer/README.md

 - [x] Basic track routing
 - [x] User selectable diode position in relation to key position
 - [x] Configurable additional elements placement

+:warning: Ergogen support is new experimental feature and it has not been tested extensively

 ![demo](resources/demo.gif)